-How You Can Add Apple Cider Vinegar Into Your Diet
+How You Can Add Apple Cider Vinegar To Your Diet

 If you have decided that apple cider vinegar is for you, here’s some good news: You probably don’t have to take a shot of the stuff straight.
-Though most studies including vinegar had participants drink their vinegar dose on its own, you might choose a more palatable way to ingest your daily vinegar.
+Though most studies, including vinegar, had participants drink their vinegar dose on their own, you might choose a more palatable way to ingest your daily vinegar.
 Some ideas for this include:

 Reputable supplement brands have begun producing apple cider vinegar vitamins and gummies in response to the widespread popularity of the supplement.